2024 Hillman Prize Nominations | Hillman Foundation

 Contest Instructions:

 Please click the box at the bottom of this page to enter.
 You will see category-specific instructions as well as a textbox to enter your cover letter.
-You may upload files, provide URL’s and/or mail copies to our office but you must fill out the form or we will not have a record of your entry.
+You may upload files, provide links and/or mail copies to our office but you must fill out the form or we will not have a record of your entry.

-Categories are as follows:
+2024 Categories are as follows:

-3. Magazine Journalism (story or series/in print or online)
+3. Magazine Journalism (longform; print or online)

-6. Opinion & Analysis Journalism (commentary and analysis in any medium)
+5. Opinion & Analysis Journalism (commentary and analysis in any medium)

 You can see previous winners here.